jiricodes/nss-cloud/docs/report.md

 Nextcloud provides user friendly *app store* where once can pick from many available services (e.g. something something, voice channel)

 Further WebDAV standard complient API gives an opportunity to indenpendently create custom services if one is of coding nature.

+*Data storage connection to NAS-like system or at least raid-0 configuration of the system.*

 ### 7.X Others
 - cetrificate